-How To Make Healthy Vegan Pesto Recipe With Greens Powder
+How To Make A Healthy Vegan Pesto Featuring Greens Powder

-If you're looking for a dish that supports immunity, tempers inflammation, fits into a Whole30-approved, vegan lifestyle, plus tastes absolutely incredible—let me introduce you to a game-changing pesto recipe.
+If you're looking for a dish supports healthy digestion, promotes strong immunity, tempers inflammation, fits into a Whole30-approved, vegan lifestyle, plus tastes absolutely incredible—let me introduce you to a game-changing pesto recipe.
 Made with antioxidant-rich mindbodygreen's organic veggies+, this sauce is all benefits, no-compromise.

 The real benefits, however, come courtesy of our nutrient-dense greens powder. mbg's organic veggies+ powder is made with USDA-certified organic sea vegetables, dark leafy greens, digestive enzymes, and prebiotic fibers.
-Working together, these ingredients may help encourage better nutrient absorption, support digestion, and nourish your gut's microbiome.
+Together, these ingredients can help encourage better nutrient absorption, support digestion, and nourish your gut's microbiome.
 Plus, with the addition of powerful antioxidants turmeric and ginger, this blend may reduce inflammation and enhance immune function, too.*

 This pesto is a tasty, better-for-you choice to top zoodles, toss with a salad, or serve as a dip for crudités.
 And if we haven't sold you on this already, it's also really easy to make.